-Final consumption expenditure on environmental protection by general government reached \$2.1 billion in 2016, amounting to 22.5 percent of total government final consumption expenditure.
-This share was up from 20.9 percent in 2009, as final consumption expenditure increased at a rate of 2.3 percent a year from 2009 to 2016.
+Final consumption expenditure on environmental protection by general government reached \$2.1 billion in 2016, amounting to 4.5 percent4 of total government final consumption expenditure.
+This share was down from 4.8 percent in 2009.
+General government final consumption expenditure on environmental protection6 increased at a rate of 2.3 percent a year from 2009 to 2016.
 Final consumption expenditure includes intermediate consumption, salaries and wages (and other associated payments to employees), indirect taxes, and depreciation.